Sentencing and Parole Reform Act 2010

-The Sentencing and Parole Reform Act 2010, now repealed, was an Act of Parliament in New Zealand that denied parole to repeat violent offenders, and imposed maximum terms of imprisonment on repeat offenders who commit three serious violent offences - unless it would be manifestly unjust.
+The Sentencing and Parole Reform Act 2010 was an Act of Parliament in New Zealand that denied parole to repeat violent offenders, and imposed maximum terms of imprisonment on repeat offenders who commit three serious violent offences - unless it would be manifestly unjust.
 The law was known informally in New Zealand public, media and government circles as the "three-strikes law".

 The bill passed its third reading on 25 May 2010.
 It was supported by the conservative National and libertarian ACT parties but was opposed by the Labour, Green, and Māori parties.
 It became law when it received royal assent on 31 May 2010.

 It led to some anomalous sentencing outcomes with questionable evidence that it helped to reduce violent offending.
 It was repealed on 9 August 2022, by the Sixth Labour Government.
+On 13 December 2024, the Sixth National Government passed legislation reinstating a three-strikes sentencing regime in New Zealand.

 Purpose

 The Sensible Sentencing Trust, led by Garth McVicar, played a significant role in promoting the idea of a "three strikes and you're out" sentencing law in New Zealand from as early as 2004.
 The Ministry of Justice says the law was "intended to deter repeat offenders with the threat of progressively longer mandatory prison terms, and to penalise those who continued to re-offend through a three-stage process."